gianlucajahn/Portfolio-Website/README.md

 as soon as I feel comfortable that I can build my best portfolio website that doesn't ever need another rework.
 Since that's going to take a couple months, I tried to get a website going that I would be somewhat pleased with, for the time being.

 ## 🎥 Live Preview
 Still in the works!
-Should be online after 04.05.2022
+Should be online after 04.05.2022.
+➥ Click [here](https://gianlucajahn.github.io/Portfolio-Website) to view it.

 ## 👨‍🔬 Features
 I am quite a perfectionist when it comes to UI / UX design and it seemed like jQuery could solve the features that I wanted to implement more efficiently, so I started